-Delhi’s Pollution Crisis and its Impact on Business
+Delhi’s Air Pollution and its Impact on Business

-India’s capital Delhi has been receiving international news coverage for its severely polluted air.
-Early this November, the city was engulfed in a toxic smog – a major attributing factor was dangerous emissions released from neighboring states.
+India’s capital Delhi has been receiving international news coverage again for its severely polluted air.
+Early this month, the city was engulfed in a toxic smog – a major attributing factor was dangerous emissions released from neighboring states.

-In fact, industries in Delhi’s regional neighborhood have been flouting environmental regulations for years – releasing huge amounts of greenhouse gases and sulfur into the atmosphere.
+In fact, industries in Delhi and the regional neighborhood have been flouting environmental regulations for years – releasing huge amounts of greenhouse gases and sulfur into the atmosphere.

-The worsening pollution is disrupting business as usual.
-Employers in the city find it increasingly difficult to retain top-level executives and highly skilled workforce, who either take additional leave or migrate to less polluted cities to avoid the health hazards of breathing in Delhi’s air.
+Employers in the city find it increasingly difficult to retain top-level executives and highly skilled workers, who either take additional leave or migrate to less polluted cities to avoid the health hazards of breathing in Delhi’s air.
 Employers also incur increased overhead costs as they attempt to check pollution levels within the work place.

 Why is Delhi’s air so polluted?

 This is compounded by Delhi’s deficient public transit system.
-Public buses on Delhi’s roads have reduced by 300 percent in the last few years.
+Public buses on Delhi’s roads have been reduced in the last few years.
 Meanwhile, personal vehicles have increased on the roads corresponding to rising disposable incomes among Delhi’s middle class.

 Further, the National Capital Region (NCR), which includes the capital and the satellite cities of Gurgaon and Faridabad (Haryana) as well as Ghaziabad and Noida (Uttar Pradesh), is also a major construction hub in India.
-Such construction activity generates vast quantities of dust particles in the absence of appropriate and stringent regulations.
+Construction activity in the NCR generates vast quantities of dust particles in the absence of appropriate and stringent regulations.

 Secondary contributors to Delhi’s air pollution include other anthropogenic activities, such as the illegal garbage burning in the city and crop burning in neighboring states.
 Despite the existence of laws mandating responsible modes of garbage disposal, they are rarely enforced by authorities in India.
 The local governments and regulatory bodies frequently ignore the widespread practice of burning agricultural residue, and have failed to provide adequate incentives to farmers to implement alternate methods for waste disposal.

 The NCR also lacks proper infrastructure to monitor and control air pollution, which has indirectly led to the current situation.
-Recent assessments by the federal Central Pollution Control Board (CPCB) have found that Delhi and its neighboring states do not have adequate monitoring mechanisms in place, resulting in unchecked, and spiraling, levels of air pollution.
+The federal Central Pollution Control Board (CPCB) found that Delhi and its neighboring states do not have adequate monitoring mechanisms in place, resulting in unchecked, and spiraling, levels of air pollution.